 NOTE: If you are filing a joint return with your full year resident spouse, you must enter your Arizona source income in the ARIZONA column and your spouse must enter all income from all sources in the ARIZONA column.
-For details, see Arizona Department of Revenue Income Tax Ruling, ITR 14-1 at www.azdor.gov.
+For details, see Income Tax Ruling, ITR 14-1.